Abstract analogues of flux as symplectic invariants

 If one now looks at the original picture \eqref{eq:quilted-functor} and applies the degeneration argument from Lemma \ref{th:hf-correspondence}, the outcome is that the computations carried out inside $B^{\mathit{toy}} \times N$ could in principle be deformed by contributions lying in $B^{\mathit{left}}$, but that these in fact vanish, ensuring that the argument above remains valid.
 If instead of $C$ one now uses its direct summand defined by $p$, the resulting functor no longer lands in the actual Fukaya category, but in its idempotent completion, which then allows a formal extension as in \eqref{eq:c-functor}.
-The proof that the resulting functor is cohomologically full and faithful uses the same kind of argument, the concrete input being that $p\mathit{HF}^*(C^{\mathit{toy}},C^{\mathit{toy}})p \iso R$, and we leave it to the reader. \end{proof}
+The proof that the resulting functor is cohomologically full and faithful uses the same kind of argument, the concrete input being that $p\mathit{HF}^*(C^{\mathit{toy}},C^{\mathit{toy}})p \iso R$. \end{proof}

 \begin{addendum} Suppose that we have a full $A_\infty$-subcategory $O_N \subset \mathit{Fuk}(N)_0$ which satisfies the assumptions of Theorem \ref{th:split-generation-3}, meaning that there is a linear map